An Overview of Electrical Transmission and Distribution System for Non-Electrical Professionals

 - Connect with others about codes and standards applied to transmission and distribution systems

-- Understand concept of line losses, their impacts on electric power systems and how to mitigate them
+- Understand the concept of line losses, their impacts on electric power systems and how to mitigate them

 The course describes the fundamentals of electricity transmission and distribution in a classical power system.
 It describes step by step what constitutes electricity transmission and distribution, explains the types of distribution systems, grounding and bonding, arc flash and mitigations, design considerations, codes and standards, and harmonics in a typical distribution system.
-The course describes types of transmission systems, AC versus DC transmission, poles, towers and other components, construction of new transmission system, active and reactive losses, and loss compensation.
+The course describes types of transmission systems, AC versus DC transmission, poles, towers and other components, construction of new transmission systems, active and reactive losses, and loss compensation.